NitsuaFox/HiPi_SEKRET_AGENT_GUI/README.md

 HiPi - Backend
 SEKRET AGENT - HTTP FrontEnd GUI that also runs on Pi and interfaces with HiPi

-HiPi is a 3D Printed Micro "HERB" grow box that utilises the following features.
+HiPi is a 3D Printed Micro "HERB" grow box that will utilise the following feature on Version 1 Release.

 1. Soil Monitoring (Soil Sensor)
 2. Self Watering System with Water Tank Level sensor.
 (UltraSonic Sensor)